Vanchippattu

 Vanchippattu is a poetic form in Malayalam composed entirely in the Dravidian metre Nathonnata.
 It is originated from Kerala, a state in India.

 History

 This poetic form was created by Ramapurathu Warrier, a poet in Malayalam lived in Travancore (later became a part of Kerala) during the reign of the king Anizham Thirunal Marthanda Varma.
 It is believed that it was created during a boat travel of Ramapurathu Warrier along with the King Marthanda Varma.
 Warrier recited his poem to the king.
-This poem was later became the famous poetic collection Kuchelavritham Vanchippattu.
+This poem later became the famous poetic collection Kuchelavritham Vanchippattu.

 Etymology

 The word Vanchippattu is a combination of two words vanchi means Boat and pattu means song.
 This poetic form has a rhythm similar to that of rowing the boat.
 Hence it got this name, according to historians.